Explicit and compact representations for the Green's function and the Solution of Linear Difference Equations with variable coefficients: [Algorithms]

 Two Algorithms are presented in this Appendix.
-They construct respectively the Leibnizian representation of Hessenbergians given in (\ref{compact-form}) and the general solution of VC-LDEs in (\ref{nonhomogeneous solution}) in terms of the Green's function $H(t,s)$ (or $\xi_{t,s}$).
-Both Algorithms are associated with computer programs written in Mathematica symbolic language.
-The instructions of the algorithms (and the associated programs) follow the structure of the paper and use the corresponding formulas constructed in it.
+The first, returns the Leibnizian representation of Hessenbergians given in eq. (\ref{compact-form}).
+The second, returns the restriction of the Green'r function $H(t,r)$, involved in the general homogeneous solution of VC-LDEs($p$), which coincides with $\xi_{t,r}$ (see Theorem 5).
+This algorithm is completed by the construction of the general nonhomogeneous solution of eq. (\ref{nonhomogeneous solution}), expressed in terms of the Green's function $H(t,r)$ (or $\xi_{t,s}$).
+Both Algorithms are followed by automatically executable computer programs written in Mathematica's symbolic language.
+The instructions of the algorithms follow the structure of the paper and use the corresponding formulas established in it.
 This can be viewed as a verification scheme for the validity of the results derived and used in the paper.

-In order to execute the first program one needs to insert the order $k$ of the matrix.
-This is the only one external input, while the other inputs are internal instructions within the program remaining invariant in each execution of the program.
-Mathematica returns a symbolic expression of (\ref{compact-form}) exclusively in terms of the non-trivial entries $h_{i,j}$ of $\Hes_k$.
+In order to run the first program one needs to insert the order $k$ of the matrix.
+This is the only one external input, whereas the other inputs are internal instructions defined within the program and remain invariant in each new call of the program.
+Using Mathematica symbolic computation, the program returns an expression of eq. (\ref{compact-form}) exclusively in terms of the non-trivial entries $h_{i,j}$ of $\Hes_k$.
 This program is to be compared with corresponding routines evaluating Hessenbergians.